wileyalt/kissanime_dl/README.md

 #kissanime_dl

-Downloads all mp4s from a kiss_anime mastersite!
+Downloads all mp4s from a kissanime mastersite!
 (kissanime.to/Anime/*)